solita/solita.github.com/_posts/2020-08-17-creating-your-ci-cd-pipeline-with-concourse.md

 ```

 So, while this definition is very self-explanatory let's walk it through anyway.
 First, we fetch our input
-from Git.
+from git.
 Then we do some preliminary *things* before building our complex Docker image.
 Finally, we
 put the image into the Docker Hub.
 One point to note is the keyword *trigger* in our first *get*.
 This boolean value
 controls if the job should be triggered automatically when resource state changes
-(Ie. you push something into your repository).
+(e.g. you push something into your repository).

 I have divided my more complex tasks into separate files, so it's easier to see a top-level flow from the main pipeline file.
 When creating separate task files, it's important to understand, that only the main pipeline definition will be stored in
 system memory.
 Everything else, including separate task definition files, will be fetched from some external resource
-(Ie. Git in our case).
+(e.g. git in our case).
 This means that when you are about to update your tasks, you have to push those into an external
 resource to changes take an effect.

 For every task, we can also define a different running environment.